 How Much Does Window Installation Cost In Durham?

-The price of window installation or replacement varies based on several factors, including the number and size of the windows, the materials you choose, and how difficult your windows are to access or install.
-On average, homeowners in Durham spend roughly $280 per window*.
+Window installation and replacement costs depend on several factors, including the materials you choose, how difficult your windows are to access or install, and the number and size of the windows.
+On average, homeowners in Durham spend about $280 per window*.
 Below are additional cost breakdowns. *Cost data based on sample pricing for window installation from multiple retailers and adjusted for local cost of living.

 When To Replace Windows

-New, energy-efficient windows can substantially improve your home's value, insulation, noise reduction, comfort, and appearance.
-Clear indicators that it's time for window replacement include the following:
+Installing new energy-efficient windows can significantly enhance your home's value, comfort, insulation, noise reduction, and appearance.
+Some clear signs it's time for new windows include the following:

 How To Choose a Window Company